AvaProtocol/OAK-docs/_docs/vote-on-proposal.md

 #### How to Vote via Subsquare

-If you would like an alternative to voting using the democracy tab on Polkadot.js you can also use the [<u>Turing Network Governance dashboard</u>](https://turing.subsquare.io/) on Subsquare for governance.
+If you would like an alternative to voting using the democracy tab on Polkadot.js you can also use the [Turing Network Governance dashboard](https://turing.subsquare.io/) on Subsquare for governance.
 The Subsquare dashboard can be used for endorsing proposals, voting on referenda, and participating in governance-based discussions.
 You will still need the Polkadot.js wallet extension.
-Once you have navigated to the [<u>Turing Network Governance dashboard</u>](https://turing.subsquare.io/) you will need to complete the following steps.
+Once you have navigated to the [Turing Network Governance dashboard](https://turing.subsquare.io/) you will need to complete the following steps.

 1. Login to the Subsquare platform using the account you wish to vote from.